shibby360/linguistics-stuff/chhayan/verbs.md

 # Verbs
 There are no irregular verbs.
 All verbs are the same in each form.
-However, you have a choice shown below.
+However, there are times when you will need verb endings.
 Example verb chart for āk het(to be):
 | | One person | Plural |
 | --- | --- | --- |